TechwriterSSchmidt/PumpVolumeTest/README.md

-# Pump Volume Test (ESP32-S3)
+# Smart Pump Calibrator (ESP32-S3)

-This tool is designed to calibrate and stress-test oil pump systems (e.g., for chain oilers).
-It automatically determines the optimal **Pulse Duration** and **Pause Duration** to achieve a perfectly synchronized, stable oil flow without resonance.
+This firmware is a sophisticated analysis tool for 12V metering pumps (chain oilers).
+Unlike simple timers, it uses **Auto-Calibration** and **Stability Analysis** to find the perfect flow settings where the pump and hydraulic system work in resonance.

 ## Hardware Setup
 *   **Microcontroller**: ESP32-S3